spryker-sdk/async-api/README.md

 ## Adding an AsyncAPI file

-The `vendor/bin/asyncapi schema:create` adds a minimal AsyncAPI file.
+The `vendor/bin/asyncapi asyncapi:schema:create` adds a minimal AsyncAPI file.

 ### Arguments and Options